breezy-weather/breezy-weather/CONTRIBUTE.md

 As in the example, make as many fields as possible nullable so that in case the API doesn’t return some fields for some locations, it doesn’t fail.
 The serializer is configured to make nullable fields null in case the field is not in the JSON response, so you don’t need to declare `= null` as default value.

-Add the API class as a provider in `app/src/main/java/org/breezyweather/weather/di/ApiModule.java` (copy an existing function).
+Add the API class as a provider in `app/src/main/java/org/breezyweather/weather/ApiModule.java` (copy an existing function).

 ### Service and converter
-Copy `OpenMeteoWeatherService` from `app/src/main/java/org/breezyweather/weather/services/` and create your own service class.
+Copy `OpenMeteoWeatherService` from `app/src/main/java/org/breezyweather/weather/openweather/` and replace the OpenWeatherWeatherService copied earlier.

 In the constructor, you can inject as many providers as you need.
 As a starting point, inject your weather API for the weather data, and `OpenMeteoGeocodingApi` for the geocoding part.